Auto Insurance Claim Advice

 Prior damage claims are also complicated because if prior damage exists, that prior damage must be evaluated.

 If your door was dented, how dented was it?
 Was it completely destroyed?
-Or was it only a simple scratch?
+Or was the damage to it only a simple scratch?

 1. Insurance Vehicle Repairs